-- Storage Reseller channel.
-Our reseller channel includes systems integrators, value added resellers ("VARs") and value-added distributors ("VADs").
-Our resellers frequently package our products as part of a comprehensive data processing system or with other storage devices to deliver a complete storage subsystem.
-Our resellers frequently recommend our products as replacement solutions when backup and archive systems are upgraded or bundle our products with storage management software specific to the end user's system.
+- Storage reseller channel.
+Our reseller channel includes systems integrators, value-added resellers ("VARs") and value-added distributors ("VADs").
+Our resellers frequently package our products as part of a comprehensive data processing system or with other storage devices as complete storage subsystem.
+Our resellers frequently recommend our products as replacement solutions when customers' systems are upgraded or bundle our products with storage management software specific to the end user's system.
 We support the reseller channel through our dedicated field sales representatives and technical support technicians. - Storage OEM channel.
 OEM customers incorporate our storage products with their application software and other components to deliver a focused solution.
 Our products may or may not carry our label. - N2Power OEM channel.
-We have supply agreements with our major power supply customers who incorporate our products into their server, gaming, network and industrial product offerings.
+We have supply agreements with the major power supply customers who incorporate our products into their server, gaming, network and industrial product offerings.